For this tutorial we do not offer a free download of the pattern.

 ![]() |

-Work the slices of the lace.
+Work the edges of the lace.

 Finally, pass the lace through the eyelets and tie a knot.